mgaliar/minimega/src/image.md

 The `remove` command will allow you to remove any packages, overlays, and scripts from an existing image configuration.

 ```
-phenix image remove <configuration name> [flags]
+$> phenix image remove <configuration name> [flags]
 ```
 Flags are for the overlays, packages, and scripts that you need to remove.
 <br>

 ### Update

 This `update` command is used to update the script on an existing image configuration.

-!!! todo
-    Correct/confirm with the code
-    Explain how we are doing it???
+The path to a script is tracked in the code.
+The image configuration gets updated with the script in the path; if no changes were made no harm.
+If the path no longer exists, phenix will leave the configuration alone.

 ```
 $> phenix image update <configuration name>